INSTALLING & FITTING INTERNAL BIFOLD DOORS: ADVICE, CONSIDERATIONS AND FAQS

-Tiled flooring requires less pre-planning than carpet or laminate.
+Tiled flooring requires less planning than carpet or laminate.
 You can install bifold doors with or without a threshold if you are planning on running tiles into both rooms.
-However, if you are looking to install carpet or laminate on either side of the bifold, we would recommend you install a threshold in order to easily separate the flooring types.
+However, if you are looking to install carpet or laminate on either side of the bifold, we recommend you install a threshold to easily separate the flooring types.

 Threshold installation example

 You can fit bifold doors with or without a threshold, depending on your preference.
-If you are installing with a threshold, simply install ontop of the flooring.
+If you are installing with a threshold, simply install it on top of the flooring.

 Vufold uses single-glazed toughened safety glass for internal bifolds; clear for light transfer or frosted if you want more privacy when closed.
-Double glazing is unnecessary for internal doors, can increase costs and create deeper doors.
+Double glazing is unnecessary for internal doors; it can increase costs and create deeper doors.